 So anyway, I snuck into the world’s longest and most coveted infinity pool on the rooftop of renowned Marina Bay Sands hotel in Singapore.
 It was sketchy, exhilarating, and probably one of my most proud (maybe I shouldn’t say proud… let’s say…. ridiculous?) accomplishments to date.

 I had seen photos from this famous infinity pool everywhere – it reigns pinterest and makes it to instagram’s popular page often.
 I knew that I had to get into it somehow, some way… and wasn’t the most keen to pay over $300 for a night there when I was still splurging on a $30 hostel.
 So, I set my sights to sneak in… and was determined.

 Rule # 1: Research if You Can.

-I did all sorts of google searching on this pool, in my dark little hostel bed the few nights before my mission.
-Turns out a lot of people want to know if there is a way to sneak in!
+I did all sorts of google searching on the Marina Bay Sands infinity pool, in my dark little hostel bed the few nights before my mission.
+Turns out a lot of people want to know if there is a way to sneak into one of the best luxury hotels in Singapore!
 There were a few threads about it on reddit, trip advisor, etc – all pretty much saying you had to be a guest to get in.
 Some said you could try splitting the cost of a room with 10 people, some said they had tightened security a lot over the past few years.